-To make ice cream, fill a bag with cream and sugar, then place in a larger bag that is also filled with ice and salt.
-Click here for more details on making homemade ice cream in a bag.
+Fill a bag with cream and sugar to make ice cream, then place it in a bigger bag filled with ice and salt.
+Find more details on making homemade ice cream in a bag here.

 Whipped cream is even easier.
 Fill a mason jar with whipping cream and sugar.
 Shake until the cream is thickened and becomes solid.
 But be careful – if you shake it too much, it will turn into butter!

-The quite of the campground early in the morning is perfect for meditation and yoga.
+The quiet of the campground early in the morning is perfect for meditation and yoga.